This guide is continuously updated with the most recent developments, so check back often!

 There is a multitude of new offerings at Disney’s Animal Kingdom that Guests are now able to experience.
 From nighttime safaris, to unique dining options, to special live entertainment, and so much more.
 Guests will also be able to enjoy the illuminating new nighttime spectacular, Rivers of Light.

 Rivers of Light

-Rivers of Light is set to debut on February 17 and then Guests will be able to catch the show on Sundays, Tuesdays, Thursdays, and Saturdays until April 8.
+Rivers of Light debuted on February 17, 2017 and Guests will be able to catch the show on Sundays, Tuesdays, Thursdays, and Saturdays until April 8.
 After that time, they will be able to enjoy the nighttime spectacular nightly.